 (II) Price Cap

-However, we note that while the 10% cap on annual price increases is a feature of the current .ORG, .BIZ, and .INFO Registry Agreements, it no longer appears in the corresponding proposed Registry Agreement renewals.
+We note that while the 10% cap on annual price increases is a feature of the current .ORG, .BIZ, and .INFO Registry Agreements, it no longer appears in the corresponding proposed Registry Agreement renewals.
 The 3 Public Comment pages offer the following identical explanation for this material change:

 Pricing for Domain Name Registrations and Registry Services (Section 2.10 of the .info renewal agreement): In alignment with the base registry agreement, the price cap provisions in the current .ORG agreement, which limited the price of registrations and allowable price increases for registrations, are removed from the .ORG renewal agreement.
 Protections for existing registrants will remain in place in line with the base registry agreement.
 This change will not only allow the .ORG renewal agreement to better conform with the base registry agreement, but also takes into consideration the maturation of the domain name market and the goal of treating the Registry Operator equitably with operators of new gTLDs and other legacy gTLDs utilizing the base registry agreement.

 Removing the price cap from .ORG, .BIZ and .INFO should not, however, be viewed merely as a standardization measure.
-It is potentially a significant change for the TLD and one that again predicates the same concerns which the ALAC expressed about the potential for price increases in .NET when that Registry Agreement was being renewed.
+It is potentially a significant change for the TLD and one that again predicates the same concerns, which the ALAC expressed about the potential for price increases in .NET when that Registry Agreement was being renewed.

 At this juncture, there are several considerations which merit highlighting.

-On the one hand, .ORG, .BIZ and .INFO (along with .COM and .NET) are part of the same batch of legacy TLDs which, having been introduced for over 15 years if not longer, are amongst the very first TLDs available for domain name registrations.
-This undoubtedly gave their respective Registry Operators first-to-market advantage and as can be seen, put together, .ORG, .BIZ and .INFO command a 5.61% share of the global domain name registrations (which put in proper context, exceeds the 4.53% share of the second most popular TLD of .net) (And with the inclusion of .COM and .NET, that share jumps to 53.47%).
+On the one hand, .ORG, .BIZ and .INFO (along with .COM and .NET) are part of the same group of legacy TLDs which, having been introduced over 15 years ago if not longer, are amongst the very first TLDs available for domain name registrations.
+This undoubtedly gave their respective Registry Operators first-to-market advantage and as can be seen, put together, .ORG, .BIZ and .INFO command a 5.61% share of the global domain name registrations (which, put in proper context, exceeds the 4.53% share of the second most popular TLD of .net) (And with the inclusion of .COM and .NET, that share jumps to 53.47%).

 Price caps were deliberately instituted in recognition of such first-to-market advantage as the means to prevent foreseeable abuse in pricing of domain name registration renewals on existing registrants.
-It could be said that once a registrant has registered a domain name and invested resources to build a web presence around the same, the cost of switching that presence onto another domain name could well be high.
-Further, in the case of the .org TLD, registrants rely on their example.org domain names to signify their not-for-profit status, in very much the same way entities in many jurisdictions are obliged to carry suffixes in their names as the means of whether they are publicly-traded companies or privately-held ones.
+It could be said that once a registrant has registered a domain name and invested resources to build a web presence around the same, the cost of switching that presence onto another domain name could well be significant.
+Further, in the case of the .org TLD, many registrants rely on their example.org domain names to signify their not-for-profit status, in very much the same way entities in many jurisdictions are obliged to carry suffixes in their names as the means of whether they are publicly-traded companies or privately-held ones.
 (It is also not inconceivable that newly-established not-for-profit organizations would want a .ORG domain name upon which to build their web presence, so the proposition of availability of choice to switch falters with these entities.)

-Thus without Price Caps in place, registrants of domain names under these 3 TLDs can foreseeably have no reasonable recourse against their respective registrars/Registry Operators’ action in instituting immediate unrestrained price increases in domain name registrations and/or renewals (as the case may be).
+Thus without price caps in place, certain registrants of domain names under these 3 TLDs may foreseeably have no reasonable recourse against their respective registrars/Registry Operators’ action in instituting immediate unrestrained price increases in domain name registrations and/or renewals (as the case may be).